Master of Arts

 This course is designed to examine processes used in ministry and their ethical implications for the church and the community around it.
 As a capstone course, students look back through the Biblical Leadership in Context series with an eye to avoiding unethical practices when engaging ministry in those areas.
 What emerges is a biblical prescription for doing ministry.
 (3 credits)

-Prerequisites: Introduction to Contextual Biblical Leadership, Biblical Leadership in Context 1: Disciple Making, Biblical Leadership in Context 2: Worship and Membership, Biblical Leadership in Context 3: Mission and Outreach, Biblical Leadership in Context 4: Administration and Internal Controls
+Prerequisites: Biblical Leadership in Context I: Disciple Making, Biblical Leadership in Context II: Worship and Membership, Biblical Leadership in Context III: Mission and Outreach, Biblical Leadership in Context IV: Administration and Internal Controls

 Frequently Asked Questions